The 2013 show: TBA

 NBBKA holds and annual honey show with several classes.

-The show is usually held at the
+The show is often held at a Garden Centre and comes under

 BBKA Honey Show Rules.